davidshq/clickup-utils/CODE_REVIEW_RECOMMENDATIONS.md

 ## 📚 Conclusion

 The ClickUp CLI codebase has made excellent progress in code quality, testing, and documentation.
-All critical issues have been resolved, including the unsafe global state in tests, inefficient comment search algorithm, and failing documentation tests.
-The codebase now has robust test environment isolation with proper separation between live and test tokens.
+All critical issues have been resolved, including the unsafe global state in tests, inefficient comment search algorithm, failing documentation tests, and all remaining code duplication in test setup and error handling.
+The codebase now has robust test environment isolation with proper separation between live and test tokens, and test code is DRY and maintainable.

 The codebase would benefit significantly from:
 - Performance optimizations (caching, batch operations)